kanta1207/OOP-Principals/README.md

   - Successfully implemented a simulated online shop using TypeScript and adhering to OOP principles.
   - Demonstrated the effective use of classes for organizing and managing the shop's functionalities.

-- We faced several challenges during the project, but through collaboration and adhering to best practices, we overcame them.

-- We invite questions and discussions from the audience to further explore the project and its technical aspects.